gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Should a qualified plugin id of a namespace other than 'org.gradle', with no version constraint, yield a special error message? i.e. only 'org.gradle' plugins can omit version

-## Story: Implement client api for plugins.gradle.org plugin use metadata service

-This story builds support for a client library for the plugins.gradle.org service, and associated testing infrastructure.
-This story is not predicated on the availability of the plugins.gradle.org service in production status.

-The 'plugin use' API endpoint will be used to drive this story.
-This endpoint provides metadata about how to use a plugin (i.e. where its implementation can be found) for a given id and non dynamic version

-A plugin spec of id & version, can be serialized to a URL that provides metadata about the plugin as a JSON document.

-`plugins.gradle.org/api/gradle:«gradle version»/plugin/use/«plugin id»/«version»`

-Responses (including error) are JSON documents.
-Only extremely exceptional responses will not be JSON documents (e.g. intermediate proxy returns HTML, catastrophic server failure)

-See the design docs (specifically api-endpoints-general.md) of the plugin portal project for more information about the schema of JSON error responses.

-The potential responses are:

-1. 200 - JSON metadata document (opaque at this stage)
-1. 3xx redirection - client should follow redirect with standard HTTP semantics
-1. 4xx - generic client error
-1. 5xx - generic client error
-1. _any_ - unexpected non JSON response
-1. 400 - 599 - json response in an unexpected format (i.e. incorrect schema)
-1. 200 - JSON response in an unexpected format (i.e. incorrect schema)
-1. _any_ - Presence of `X-Client-Deprecation-Message` and `X-Client-Deprecation-Deadline` headers (see plugin portal spec)

-Network failures must also be considered.

-Implementation (rough):

-- `PluginPortalClient`
-    - Takes the absolute URL of the API base as a parameter (e.g. http://plugins.gradle.org/api)
-    - has `PluginPortalResponse request(PluginPortalRequestSpec requestSpec)` method
-- `PluginPortalResponse`
-    - methods for indicating success (200 JSON response) or failure
-    - provide error response in structured form (i.e. for “expected” errors from portal)
-    - mechanism for accessing success response in structured way
-- `PlugingPortalRequestSpec`
-    - methods for constructing a tokenised URL, handling escaping (e.g. substituting values in a template)

-The client only need to be capable of GET requests at this stage.

-Implementation should be based on the same HTTP infrastructure that dependency resolution uses.

-### Test coverage

-- Request URLs are correctly escaped, WRT tokens
-  - URI meta characters are encoded
-  - Non ascii characters are encoded
-- Network failure information is available from response object
-- 300, 301, 302, 303, 307 redirect responses are followed (semantics are always “replay” as only GET is supported at this stage)
-- All `application/json` responses are errors (regardless of status code)
-- 400..599 - json response in an unexpected format is distinguishable from error with expected format
-- data is available from 200 json response
-- JSON responses are parsed as UTF8 - i.e. non ascii characters in response json are correctly interpreted
-- Malformed JSON is handled (i.e. content type is application/json but document is not valid JSON)
-- Responses containing deprecation headers make deprecation information available via response object

-### Open questions

-- What to use to unmarshall JSON responses?
-Jackson?
-Should the API couple to a marshaller at this level?

 ## Story: User uses plugin “from” `plugins.gradle.org` of static version, with no plugin dependencies, with no exported classes

 This story covers adding a plugin “resolver” that uses the plugins.gradle.org service to resolve a plugin spec into an implementation.